As viewed by evangelical Christians

 celebrations, ancient Celtic Paganism, and modern Neopaganism.

-However, many go further and link these practices with Satanism.
+However, some go further and link these practices with Satanism.

 10 Some examples: